-Just like any investment, it is important to understand the finer details and this beginner's guide is a perfect place to begin.
+Just like any investment, it's important to understand the finer details of this long-term savings tool, and this beginner's guide is a perfect place to start.

-If you do decide it is a plan that you would like to investigate further, speak with your financial advisor to get the latest details and receive personalized help to determine if it's right for you.
+Speak with a financial advisor to get the latest details and receive personalized help to determine whether the Coverdell ESA is right for you.

-The account allows up to $2,000 per year in after-tax contributions to be made in a child’s name.
-These contributions grow tax-deferred and may be withdrawn tax-free for qualified educational expenses.
+A Coverdell ESA allows up to $2,000 per child per year in after-tax contributions to be made in a child’s name.
+These non-deductible contributions must be made in cash, but they'll grow through tax deferment.
+Non-qualified withdrawals might be taxed, while money withdrawn for qualified educational expenses won't be taxed.

-If the money is not used by the time the child turns 30, it must be given to them or rolled over to a Coverdell ESA for another family member.
+If the money isn't used by the time the child turns 30, it must be given to them or rolled over to a Coverdell ESA for another family member.

 A Coverdell ESA is ideal for parents or grandparents who have some combination of the following factors:

-- You start planning for college early in the children’s lives.
+- Foresight in planning for college early in their beneficiary's life

-- Your children may attend private elementary or secondary schools.
+- Beneficiary(s) attend private elementary or secondary schools

-- You want a high level of flexibility with your investment choices.
+- Demand a high level of flexibility with investment choices

 What Tax Benefits Can You Expect?